not-a-cowfr/Calendar/README.md

 # Calendar
-A TUI calendar program school project written in C++
+A TUI calendar program written in C++ for a school project.